-According to a person familiar with the matter, Lloyd’s of London, the world’s largest insurance marketplace, providing insurance to the exchange.
+According to a person familiar with the matter, Lloyd’s of London, the world’s largest insurance marketplace, provides insurance to the exchange.
 Reuters could not determine the terms or the scope of the coverage, and Lloyd’s spokesman declined to discuss Coinbase.
 He said that member companies had written a small number of policies for cryptocurrencies in recent years, and Lloyd’s was requiring members to proceed with caution and use additional scrutiny of cryptocurrency companies.
 Some insurers are not yet convinced the cryptocurrency business is large enough for premiums to cover possible losses.

 “We’re looking at it, but does it make sense to offer a market for that?” said Frank Scheckton, president of Great American’s Fidelity Crime Division.

 Right now, costs act as a deterrent for small firms and startups, said Ty Sagalow, chief executive of Innovation Insurance Group LLC, which has been developing coverage for cryptocurrency companies since 2013.“It’s an expensive product that many companies can’t afford,” he said.